nasmith/capstone-spring22/_modules/mod-02.md

 : Class meeting:  second updates from teams 5, 6, 7, and 8.
 Report #6 is due at 11:59 pm.
 For option D projects, you should have completed multiple strawman/baseline approaches, recorded their performance, and performed error analysis; you should report on your first advanced solution attempt.
 What did you try?
 Are there any exciting results?
 Any confusing results?
 What are the failure modes?
 What will you try next?
 For option R projects, update on your progress since the last report.
 Submit as an Ed post.  **deadline**{: .label .label-red }

 T May 03
-: Class meeting:  mini-lecture on technical writing.
+: Class meeting:  mini-lecture from Ofir on "transformers from scratch."

 Th May 05
 : Class meeting:  third updates from teams 1, 2, 3, and 4.
 Report #7 is due at 11:59 pm.
 For option D projects, you should continue advanced solution attempt #1, run more experiments, do more error analysis, and sketch out the next action plan.
 For option R projects, update on your progress since the last report.
 Submit as an Ed post.  **deadline**{: .label .label-red }